Looking for the best Dominican Republic beaches for your next vacation?

-- The easy way: a snorkelling boat trip from Las Galeras.
+- The easy way is by joining a snorkeling boat trip from Las Galeras.

-- The adventurous way: a short drive in a 4WD vehicle, followed by an hour-long trek through a coconut tree forest.
+- The adventurous way includes a short drive in a 4WD vehicle, followed by an hour-long trek through a coconut tree forest.

 If you choose the latter, your rewards will be several spectacular sights.
 You’ll drive past huge blocks of marble cut from the hills around you.
 Next, you’ll reach La Boca Del Diablo.
 The sea waves crash into the rocks and the water erupts high into the air through the massive blowhole.

 The trek is sweaty despite the shade.
-Nevertheless, once the first glimpse of one of the best-hidden Dominican Republic beaches reveals before your eyes, you’ll know it was worth it!
+Nevertheless, once the first glimpse of one of the best-hidden Dominican Republic beaches is revealed before your eyes, you’ll know it was worth it!

 Playa Fronton is backed by a 200 m (655 ft.) high cliff used as a climbing wall.
-It also offers a small reef for snorkelling and quite spectacular surroundings for a beach walk or a swim.
-From January to March, you can also watch the humpback whales swim by.
+It also offers a small reef for snorkeling and quite spectacular surroundings for a beach walk or a swim.
+From January to March, you can also watch humpback whales swim by.

 Since then, it has been one of the most visited spots on the Samana Peninsula.
-I bet that no matter where you’re spending your Dominican vacation, your hotel will offer you a day tour to the island.
+I bet that no matter where you’re spending your Dominican vacation, your hotel will offer you a day tour to Caya Levantado.

 Once you’ve seen the postcard-perfect stretch of sand, you’ll understand the hype.
 A boat ride from Samana town will take you there and you’ll have several hours to chill on the beach.

-However, if you wish to spend your whole vacation on Playa Cayo Levantado, you can book a room at the resort on the island (see below for recommendations).
+However, if you wish to spend your whole vacation on Playa Cayo Levantado, you can book a room at the island resort.